idirlab/sockg-dashboard/README.md

 # SOCKG Dashboard

-SOCKG Dashboard is an interactive web application designed for the SOCKG (Soil Organic Carbon Knowledge Graph).
-It provides visual display of key information as well as natural language querying the knowledge graph.
+The SOCKG Dashboard is an interactive web application built for the Soil Organic Carbon Knowledge Graph (SOCKG).
+It provides an intuitive layer above the knowledge graph, enabling users to explore SOCKG through predefined pages without needing to write query language.
+These pages are designed to cover most of the knowledge graph, allowing users to interact with SOCKG’s data easily.
+However, for advanced use cases that require aggregation across multiple pages, direct access to the SPARQL endpoint or Neo4j browser is recommended.

 ## Table of Contents